app-net-interface/awi-catalyst-sdwan-operator/README.md

 * synchronizes other resources by periodically obtaining lists of subnets, instances etc. from `awi-grpc-catalyst-sdwan` and creating custom resources inside the cluster

+The Kube-AWI operator consists of so called controllers, that define methods to be triggered for certain events, syncer which is a simple goroutine and awi client which implements necessary interfaces and specifies an address of the actual server from which the information will be received and where connection requests will be forwarded.

+The Kube-AWI operator also includes standard k8s operator manager responsible for health checks and other useful resources.

 ### Controllers